icb08/clsproperties/README.md

 > >
 > > </details>
 > >
 > > This library requires Python version 3.6 or later.
-If you have an older version of Python and want to update it, install a later version from https://python.org/
+If you have an older version of Python and want to update it, install a later version [here](https://python.org/).

 ### Installing clsproperties